OnionIoT/Onion-Docs/Omega2/Projects/oled/stock-ticker.md

 #### 2. Install Python and Git

-[Connect to the Omega's Command line](https://docs.onion.io/omega2-docs/connecting-to-the-omega-terminal.html) and install Python as well as some of the packages we need:
+[Connect to the Omega's command line](https://docs.onion.io/omega2-docs/connecting-to-the-omega-terminal.html) and install Python as well as some of the packages we need:

 ```
 opkg update